actions/runner-images/help/CreateImageAndAzureResources.md

 - `VirtualMachineName` - The name of the virtual machine to be generated.
 - `AdminUserName` - The administrator username for the virtual machine to be created.
 - `AdminPassword` - The administrator password for the virtual machine to be created.
 - `AzureLocation` - The location where the Azure virtual machine will be provisioned.
-Example: "eastus"
+Example: "westeurope"

 \* *ARM-template can be obtained from the Packer output.
 For now, it seems like there is an [Az CLI bug](https://github.com/Azure/azure-cli/issues/5899) with specifying the template through a URI, so download the template from URI, that will be printed at the bottom of image-generation log, and use the local path of the template file.*